National Fun at Work Day is an unofficial American holiday on January 28th, but we’re proposing that it be celebrated world wide!

 - Use extra caution on bridges and overpasses, which may have ice before other parts of the road.

 Finally, winter weather can cause buses to sometimes be late to their destinations.
-We can help you alert your riders about delays with Real Time Status Updates and inform them of route changes with Vehicle Positioning Software.
+We can help you alert your riders about delays with Real Time Status Updates and inform them of route changes with Vehicle Tracking Software.
 They can receive these updates on their phones.
 Contact us today to find out how to provide this valuable service to your customers.

 Do you have your holiday schedules out yet?
 Are your schedules online?
 And we don’t mean in a PDF file that your customers have to go digging through your website to find.
 You want your customers to be able to easily find your schedule on Google Maps or on their travel planning app from their phone, and you need to be able to quickly update them if bad weather causes changes.